 This is what we hope to instill in our students at ISL through our CAS programme.

 Lyn Cheetham has been the Director at the International School of Lausanne since 2007.
 Under her tenure, she led a major 46 CHF million expansion project.
 Now completed, the campus is world class with a new Early Childhood centre for students ages three to four, a multipurpose auditorium with seating for 400, a broadcast recording studio, new libraries, triple-sized Olympic gymnasium, new café and cafeteria, expanded playground facilities, and much more.
-ISL has a top ranked IB Diploma Programme with an extensive range of subject offerings, including the arts with Music, Drama and Visual Arts.
+ISL has a top ranked IB Diploma Programme with an extensive range of subject offerings.
+It includes the arts with Music, Drama and Visual Arts.
 ISL has a history of its students achieving IB results which are ranked in the top percentages in Switzerland, and in the world.